 - To the board - on a monthly basis

-- To customers - on a bi-monthly basis via the CSC (Customers' Scrutiny into Coastline)
+- To customers - on a bi-monthly basis via the Coastline Scrutiny Committee

 It is important to us that we are providing a quality service to our customers.
 We use many different methods to monitor our performance to ensure we are meeting our standards and are providing a service that our customers are happy with.
 One of the tools we use to measure ourselves is Benchmarking, where we regularly compare our performance with that of similar sized organisations.